datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@part1`
 - NULLs occur in tables when there is no value for a particular field, for a particular record.

-- check for NULL values using
+- return NULL values using
 IS NULL

 - filter out NULLs using